jackowayed/jackowayed.github.com/resume.markdown

 Basically, I want to hack this summer.
 It could be full-time or a somewhat-large part-time.
 I need to make some money, and there's little that sounds worse to me than wasting my time in some mind-numbing job when I could be learning and enjoying my work coding.

-## Objective

-A summer programming position, preferably in Ruby, (I know other languages (see below), and I could learn a new one, preferably a functional language or Python, before the summer.) working remotely.

 ## Education

 ### Charter School of Wilmington (Fall 2006-present)